sinta-p/se-cli-tool/README.md

 1. Discover customer environment (system, OS, app framework, database version).
 2. Use Gemini CLI with Datadog MCP to generate installation steps and commands for each component.
 3. Present automated documentation to the customer.

-### RFP Verification

-1. Work on RFP requirements.
-2. Use Datadog MCP `ask_docs` to verify answers and generate reference links.
-3. Compile responses and supporting documentation for submission.

 ## Tips for Customizing Agent Prompts and Automations